• Skip to primary navigation

 #6.
 You must be physically competent of carrying out your duties.

-You will have a physical exam and pass a physical fitness test at some point throughout the recruitment process.
+You will have a physical exam and pass a physical fitness test during the recruitment process.

 Correctional Officer Job Description Template 1